Capsize Screening Formula (CSF)

 How to use it as a filter:

-1. Compute it from the spec sheet using only beam and displacement — two numbers every listing has.
-It's the cheapest filter you can run.
+1. Compute it from beam and displacement — two numbers almost every listing has.
+It is one of the quickest filters you can run.

 2. If you intend serious offshore work and CSF is above 2.0, dig deeper into hull form, ballast placement, and — ideally — the published stability curve.